Policies & Guidelines

 DSF will advise you of the renewal process each spring.
 DSF will post NEW renewal forms on our website.
 While you will not re-apply for your scholarship, you will be required, however, to submit ALL renewal forms and supporting documents, including an official transcript, by the stated deadline.

-Annual renewal of this award for your undergraduate study (not to exceed eight semesters) is contingent upon maintaining your enrollment status, remaining a student in good academic standing at your college, and continuing to meet the original requirements upon which the award was granted including existing financial need.
+Annual renewal of this award for your undergraduate study (not to exceed eight semesters or $14,000; whichever comes first) is contingent upon maintaining your enrollment status, remaining a student in good academic standing at your college, and continuing to meet the original requirements upon which the award was granted including existing financial need.
 “Good Academic Standing” is defined as meeting the academic requirements of the college/university where the student is enrolled, or a minimum cumulative GPA of 2.0/C, whichever is higher.

 DSF expects our scholars to exemplify honorable conduct.
 To be eligible for a Dolphin Scholarship, a scholar may not have been charged with violating the honor code or displaying any other similar dishonorable conduct, at any current or former educational institutions (regardless of the outcome).
 If the scholar has been so charged, or is charged at any time after the submission of an application or the Acceptance Agreement, the scholar will provide DSF with a description of the violation, including any action taken by the institution, the date of the action, and a full explanation of the reasons for such action.